philsturgeon/awesome-earth/README.md

 - [The Rotten Fruit Box](https://therottenfruitbox.com/) - 100% Natural Freeze-Dried Fruit Snacks from Spain and Portugal shipped to you.
 The fruit you’re enjoying would have otherwise gone unused and rotted away on the ground.
 We also think that the name "Rotten" helps bring attention to the serious issue of food waste.
 Delicious, healthy, 100% natural, with a long shelf life, our freeze dried fruit snack pouches are ideal for home, work, office, to take to school, camping or just about anywhere.
 Help reduce food waste.
 Help small local farmers.
 We use 100% compostable packaging and ship with your local postal service because it is the lowest carbon footprint option.
 But reducing carbon emissions is not enough, and we plant trees to compensate for our CO2 emissions.
 - [Tight5 farm](https://tight5.farm) - Delivered by cargo bicycle, our microgreens, sprouts, and culinary herbs are grown sustainably at production scale in an ultra-minimalist hydroponic vertical farming unit
 - [Too Good To Go](https://toogoodtogo.co.uk/) - Sell your surplus food, easily and sustainably!
 Save delicious food and fight food waste.
 Find your favorite food and go rescue it.
+- [We Are Phenix](https://wearephenix.com/en/) - Buy unsold goods from local businesses at a reduced price.
+Sell expired products to clients, donate to charities, reuse organic waste for animal food, and more.
+With over 100k meals saved per day, we are well on our way to reach the objective of zero food waste.
 ## Footprint-Calculators
 - [AirCare](https://get.air.care/) - Forward your flights booking confirmation email to us to get an idea of the carbon footprint, get help offsetting the flight, and discover low-carbon alternatives to help avoid flying in the future.
 - [Carbon Analytics](https://www.co2analytics.com/) - Link a Xero accounts to assess each purchase a company makes, calculating the carbon impact of things like fuel, power purchases, transportation and more as well as supply chain impacts.